clearplaid/Neat/README.md

-# NEAT UP!
+# NEAT!
 ![Image of NeatUp](./public/assets/neat_logo-03-01.png)

 <a href="https://project-neat.herokuapp.com/">NEAT</a>

 Are you thirsty?
 Can't decide what to drink?
 Want to find new cocktail recipes?

-Be ready to **Neat your mind up!**
+Be ready to **Get Neat!**

-**NEAT** is simple cocktail creation and search web project.
-This project will help the client to find randomize drink, most favorite drink on cocktailDB and show how to make them and ingredients.
-Also client can add cocktails into their favorite section.
-Maybe they need to make it later!
-Maybe client is bartender or like unordinary drinks or has really creative mind to make their or special drink. **NEAT UP** help them to create new drink!
+**NEAT** is a simple cocktail creation and search web project.
+This project will help the client to find random and favorite drinks on cocktailDB and shows how to make them with ingredients.
+The client can add cocktails into their favorite section so they can more easily find it later!
+Maybe the client is a bartender or wants to make a different drink then the usual or is in really creative mindset to make a special drink. **NEAT** will help them to create their new drink!

 Web page starts with age validation.
 If client is under 21 they cannot enter the web site.